svpino/ml.school/README.md

 ## Session 2 - Model Training and Tuning

-This session extends the [SageMaker Pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-sdk.html) we built in the previous session with a step to train a model.
-We'll explore the [Training](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-training) and the [Tuning](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-tuning) steps.

 ### Assignments

 1. Modify the training script to accept the `learning_rate` as a new hyperparameter.
 You can use the list of hyperparameters supplied to the Estimator.